Mexico Travel with Babies and Toddlers: Honest Tips from a Mom Who Did It

 18 Months to 3 Years

-Doable again - they can communicate, follow simple instructions, eat from menus, and remember the trip a little.
+Doable again - they can communicate, follow simple instructions, eat from menus, remember the trip a little.
 Pack patience and snacks.

-Choosing Where to Go in Mexico With a Baby
+Where to Go With a Baby

-• Loreto, Baja - small town vibe, very calm water, less developed but easier than you think
+- Loreto, Baja - small town vibe, very calm water, less developed but easier than you think.

-Flights with a Baby to Mexico: Survival Tips
+Flights with a Baby - Survival Tips

 Lap vs. Seat

-Diaper Bag = Free Carry-on
+The Diaper Bag Is a Free Carry-on

 The Ear Pressure Trick